-The Tribal Trust Foundation – Grandmother/Elder Fellowship fund, administered by Women’s Voices Project founder Susan Stark Christianson, offers an important new way to provide support to traditional grandmothers and indigenous elders.
+Susan Stark Christianson – The Tribal Trust Foundation’s Grandmother/Elder Fellowship Fund is administered by Women’s Voices Project founder Susan Stark Christianson and offers an important new way to provide support to traditional grandmothers and indigenous elders.
 The Fellowship’s aim is to provide assistance to traditional grandmothers and elders to enable them to continue to provide their spiritual, social, educational, cultural and/or artistic knowledge, sciences and lifeways to present and to future generations.

 During the course of her work as producer/director of the award-winning documentary film “The Wisdom of the Grandmothers” and the writing of her book on the same subject, project director and fellowship fund administrator Susan Stark Christianson met elders and healers throughout the world.
 She recognized these needs and realized a good way to help would be through the establishment of fellowships and this Grandmothers/Elders Fellowship Fund.